FairwindsOps/polaris/docs-md/admission-controller.md

 Note that Polaris will not alter your workloads, only block workloads that don't conform to the configured policies.

 ## Installation
 A valid TLS certificate is required for the Polaris Validating Webhook.
-If you have cert-manager installed in your cluster then the helm install below will work.
+If you have cert-manager installed in your cluster then the install methods below will work.

 If you don't use cert-manager, you'll need to: